« Previous step: Phase 2 Excel Charts

 Adding criteria to two fields and at the same time as using the Totals button to Group (aggregate) your data, will give you a Level 4 query.

 Add an UPDATE Query to “clean” your data using Access’ Trim function, or to split multiple values in one field into two fields.

-You must create at least one report.
-The Learner Guide specifies that:
+You must create at least one Access Report.
+The Learner Guide specifies that your report must: